Crecto/crecto/README.md

 #### Sqlite

-Include [crystal-sqlite3](https://github.com/crystal-lang/crystal-sqlite3) in your project
+Include [crystal-sqlite3](https://github.com/crystal-lang/crystal-sqlite3) in your project BEFORE crecto

 in your appplication: